Solitude/Solitaire: Composition

 Cetera co-wrote eight of the nine songs on the album, "The Next Time I Fall" being the exception.
 Because Cetera had been a prominent songwriter for Chicago, many of the songs on Solitude/Solitaire were rumored to originally have been slated for Chicago 18, especially "Big Mistake" and "Daddy's Girl".

 Singles

 While "Big Mistake" was due to be the first single from the album, "Glory of Love", co-written by Cetera, David Foster, and Diane Nini, was released instead.
 That song, from the film The Karate Kid Part II, topped the Billboard Hot 100 and Adult Contemporary charts, and helped Solitude/Solitaire to eventually go platinum.
 The follow-up single, "The Next Time I Fall", was also a major success and topped the charts.
-Later singles released from the album included "Big Mistake" and "Only Love Knows Why".
+Later singles released from the album included "Big Mistake" and "Only Love Knows Why", which was co-written by the producer Michael Omartian and George Bitzer and reached No. 24 on the Billboard Adult Contemporary chart.
 The song, "Daddy's Girl," is part of the soundtrack for the 1987 American comedy film, Three Men and a Baby.